toirl/plorma/docs/source/userguide/task.rst

 estimate and needs to be interpreted individual.
 The estimate can be used as Story Points in a Scrum development process.

+.. rubric:: Sprints

+The sprint listing will show a list of Sprints which are currently in the planning state.
+You can assign tasks to more than on sprint.

 Lifecycle
 =========